atul-nan/gsoc/2024/README.md

 **Description**: Create a simulator for the Cypherock X1 hardware wallet to facilitate application development and testing without the need for physical hardware.
 This tool will emulate the wallet's behavior and interfaces.

 **Tech Stack**: Emulation tools like QEMU, and programming languages used in the wallet's development (C/C++ for firmware, JavaScript for web interfaces), SDL2.

 **Estimated Time**: 300-400 hours

+**Difficulty** : Medium to Hard

+### 7. Multi-Party-Computation (MPC) based threshold signing on X1 Vault
+**Mentors**: Ujjwal Kumar, Vipul Saini

+**Description**: Research & develop threshold ECDSA signing for popular blockchains using an MPC-based approach.
+The development involves research, design & improvements of building blocks for MPC-based threshold signing.
+The project introduces participants to the latest developments in the field of cryptography with a focus on MPC.

+**Tech Stack**:
+- C/C++
+- Build tools (cmake, gcc, gdb)
+- Cryptography

+**Estimated Time**: 300-400 hours